LCC-CIT/CIS195-CourseMaterials/Labs/Lab02/Lab2Instructions.md

-## Submitting your web sites to Moodle
+## Submitting your web sites to Canvas

 - Zip the files in part 2 (part 2 includes your page from part 1) into a single zip file.

-- Upload the zip file to Moodle using the Lab 2 Submission link.
+- Upload the zip file to Canvas using the Lab 2 Submission link.